ErickDaCoder/Crazy-Machines-Elements-ELU/README.md

 # How to use
 Put the EditUtil.py file into Documents\My Games\Crazy Machines Elements and run it from there.
 It will create a database for it to access backed up levels.

-# Weird bug
-For some reason, the program keeps saying there's an error (Invalid Argument) sometimes.